nginxinc/nginx-gateway-fabric/docs/proposals/data-plane-config.md

 - Properly validated.
 This means that the fields should be the correct type (integer, string, etc.), have appropriate length, and use regex patterns or enums to prevent any unwanted input.
 This will initially be done through OpenAPI schema validation.
-If necessary as the CRD evolves, CEL or webhooks could be used.
+If necessary as the CRD evolves, CEL or control plane validation could be used.
 - Have a valid use case.
 The more fields we expose, the more attack vectors we create.
 We should only be exposing fields that are genuinely useful for a user to change dynamically.